matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-aa-tutorial.md

 ## The factory

 Now, let's build a factory that can deploy these accounts.
-To deploy the smat contract account, we need to interact directly with the `DEPLOYER_SYSTEM_CONTRACT`.
+To deploy the smart contract account, we need to interact directly with the `DEPLOYER_SYSTEM_CONTRACT`.
 For deterministic addresses, we will call the `create2Account` method.

 The code will look the following way: